 Echo360 Lecture Capture

-Lecture Capture is a tool that allows faculty to audio and/or video record classroom lectures and upload the media files to Blackboard for students to review anytime.
+Lecture Capture is a tool that allows faculty to audio and/or video record classroom lectures and upload the media files to Canvas for students to review anytime.
 When faculty request this tool, C&IT remotely turns on Lecture Capture in the classroom and audio and/or video recordings are set to begin at the scheduled course time.
 Use Lecture Capture to: